What they say…

-Resolution 88 was started in 2012 as an original funk jazz project.
+Resolution 88 was started in 2012 as an original jazz-funk-fusion project.
 Their music is based around the sound of the Fender Rhodes piano, complex changes and heavily syncopated funk / broken beats, inspired by Herbie Hancock and the Headhunters and more recent ground-breaking artists like Kaidi Tatham.

-They have already released an album (Blues & Soul Magazine’s ‘Album Of The Month’ in February 2014), an EP (#8 in the Jazz Mp3 Charts on Amazon) and a limited edition vinyl 12” single featuring Kaidi Tatham’s remix of their track ‘Broken Beat’ (which was inspired by Kaidi in the first place).
-All three releases have received international radio play, most notably Jazz FM regularly and the Craig Charles Funk & Soul Show on BBC Radio (multiple times).
+Their self-titled debut album was released on CD in 2014 and became Blues & Soul Magazine’s ‘Album Of The Month’.
+That was followed by a digital EP that made it to #8 in the Jazz Mp3 Charts on Amazon and a limited edition vinyl 12” single featuring Kaidi Tatham’s remix of their track “Broken Beat” (which was inspired by Kaidi in the first place).
+All releases received international radio play, most notably Jazz FM and the Craig Charles Funk & Soul Show on BBC Radio.

 Part of the band ethos is that of high fidelity sound: all their studio releases have been mastered by Bob Power in New York (he has worked on some of the most influential R’n’B / hip hop recordings of the 20th and 21st centuries, with D’Angelo, Erykah Badu, The Roots, Common etc).
 All their music has also been mixed by Dan ‘JD73’ Goldman, one of the most talented engineers in the UK.

-The band has a growing and hugely engaged fanbase, that can’t wait for their second full album due in 2016.
+The band has a growing and hugely engaged fanbase, that can’t wait for their third full album due in September 2019.